 This line of inquiry speaks to the pressure of maintaining the ideal woman’s voice as charming, precious, and small.
 Each painting is a loud parade of honeyed, traditional feminine qualities.
 Loved or loathed, these paintings live loudly with unabashed bold colors and visual compositions.
 The still life objects are pop, plastic items of the current times speaking to this particular moment in history, where we are straddling lines of women taking up more space in their communities, political offices and art spaces.
 The works conceptually pursue global feminism addressing relevance to today's "Me Too" in the US, "Sister I Do Believe You" in Spain or Argentina's "Ni una menos" movements.
 Together this series aims to provide a place of reflection, asks you to question your rose-colored glasses, and ultimately works to dismantle the patriarchy (in the sweetest way possible).

 Oil painting has a long history of the erasure of women artists with recognition and opportunities in the field excluding this group.
 These works are purposefully executed in oil as a form of activism, to reject and act in direct opposition to that historical oppression and implement a halting, bright female voice.
-Currently there is an army of woman painters, yet often these paintings find themselves in spaces where they are the only overly sweet object in the room and in this way the work addresses difference.
+Often these paintings find themselves in spaces where they are the only overly sweet object in the room and in this way the work addresses difference.
 The works speak about standing out in an unapologetic way to give pause for examination on the idea of being sweet, cute and agreeable, regurgitating volumes of pink adorableness to viewers.